redraiment/brainfuck/README.md

 # Language Specification

-Here some key informations from [Wikipedia](https://en.wikipedia.org/wiki/Brainfuck).
+Here are some key behaviors:

 * Memory size: 30,000 bytes, and initialized to zero.
 * Data pointer initialized to point to the leftmost byte of the array.
 * Two streams of bytes for input and output.
 * End-of-file behavior: setting the cell to 0.
+* Use "\n" for end-of-line.
-* Eight commands:
+* Commands:

 | Character | Meaning |
 | -- | -- |